 ICS 212 Program Structure (3)

-3 hours lecture per week Prerequisite(s): A grade of "C" or higher in ICS 211 or consent of instructor.
+Prerequisite(s): A grade of "C" or higher in ICS 211 or consent of instructor.

 ICS 212 includes program organization paradigms, programming environments, implementation of a module from specifications, the C and C++ programming languages.